 - 5.3.2 The REB Chair or designee and any other designated individuals will review any findings relevant to the REB and prepare a written response to each item or observation, including any clarification or corrective action that will be taken.
-The response to the inspector/auditor should be coordinated through the appropriate channels (e.g., the sponsor via the Researcher); - 5.3.3 The REB Chair or designee and any other designated individuals will institute any correction actions as applicable and revise the REB SOPs as needed; - 5.3.4 The REB Chair or designee will file the original inspection/audit and response documents in the appropriate files (e.g. quality assurance).
+The response to the inspector/auditor should be coordinated through the appropriate channels (e.g., the sponsor via the Researcher); - 5.3.3 The REB Chair or designee and any other designated individuals will institute any correction actions as applicable and revise the REB SOPs as needed; - 5.3.4 The REB Chair or designee will file the original inspection/audit and response documents in the appropriate files (e.g., quality assurance).

 SOP Code Effective Date Summary of Changes

 SOP902.001 15-Sept-2014 Original version

 SOP902.002 08-Mar-2016 No revisions needed

 SOP902.003 08-Oct-2019 No revisions needed

+SOP902.004 15-May-2023 No revisions needed

 Title Non-Compliance

-SOP Code OP Code 903.003
+SOP Code 903.004

-Effective Date 08-Oct-2019
+Effective Date 15-May-2023